Turn your coffee stirring sticks into something of real value.

 Step by step guide

-Also, there’s a few other materials that you’ll need, so check out the materials list at the bottom of the page.
+As well as 46 stirring sticks, there’s a few other materials you’ll need, so check out the materials list at the bottom of the page.

 Drill two 1.5mm holes 26mm from the ends of the 46 stirring sticks.
 Wiggle the drill up and down to elongate the hole (1).